Beautiful Asian Young Woman With Peace Of Mind

 A principal-only mortgage payment, also known as an additional principal payment, is a supplementary payment applied directly to your mortgage loan principal amount.
 It exceeds the scheduled monthly amount, possibly saving you on interest and helping you to pay off your mortgage early.

-You may have to notify your lender that you want to put the extra funds toward your principal and not the interest.
+You may need to notify your lender if you want to apply extra funds toward your principal, not mortgage interest.

 How Can Making Additional Principal Payments Help?

-When you make your mortgage loan payments, your money is portioned to cover two costs (in addition to taxes and insurance): the principal and interest.
-Once you begin making these payments, a process called amortization begins.
-You can review your mortgage amortization schedule to see how much of your own monthly payment goes toward the principal and interest.
+Your mortgage loan payment covers taxes and insurance and gets divided between two costs: mortgage principal and interest.
+Once you begin making mortgage payments, you initiate the amortization process.
+You can review your mortgage amortization schedule to see how much of your monthly payment goes toward the principal and the interest.

 Do Large Principal-Only Payments Reduce Monthly Payments?

-No matter how many principal-only payments you make against your loan, your monthly payment will remain the same unless you recast your mortgage.
-If you do nothing but make additional payments against the principal, you'll automatically save more money in interest over the life of the loan and will make fewer monthly payments of the same amount.
+No matter how many principal-only payments you make on a fixed-rate mortgage, your monthly payment stays the same unless you recast your mortgage.
+You’ll end up making fewer total payments and paying off your mortgage faster.
+Because you’ll pay less interest, you’ll save money in interest over the life of the loan.

-That said, if you're trying to trade your end-of-the-year bonus for lower monthly payments, you may want to consider recasting your mortgage.
-Typically, you'd need to pay a minimum lump sum of $5,000 (check the fine print of your loan terms) to qualify and pay a small servicing fee.
-The lender would reamortize your new principal amount over the remainder of your loan term, with the same interest rate, for a lower monthly payment.
+That said, if you want to trade your end-of-the-year bonus for lower monthly payments, consider recasting your mortgage.
+Check the fine print in your loan terms, but typically you’ll pay a minimum lump sum of $5,000 to qualify for a recasting and pay a small servicing fee.
+The lender will recalculate your monthly payments based on your new principal balance and the remaining loan term.
+Because your interest rate stays the same, your monthly payments are lower.

 How To Make A Principal-Only Mortgage Payment

-One is to make more frequent payments or wait to gather them into one large annual payment.
-Alternatively, you could pay a greater sum on each monthly installment which can help you avoid possible fees.
-Lastly, you can wait until you have an influx of money, such as after receiving a gift or an inheritance.
+One approach is to make frequent payments.
+Another approach is to save up to make one large annual payment.
+You can also pay more on each monthly installment, which can help you avoid certain fees.
+Lastly, you can wait until you’re the lucky recipient of a financial windfall, such as a gift of money or an inheritance.

-Again, make sure to double-check with your lender that the extra payments are credited directly toward your principal.
-Rocket Mortgage® clients can always make a one-time payment toward principal.
+Double-check with your lender to make sure your extra payments are credited toward your principal.
+Rocket Mortgage® clients can log into their account to make a one-time payment toward a mortgage’s principal.

 Pros And Cons Of Additional Principal-Only Payments

-Now that you know the basics, consider the following benefits and drawbacks of making additional principal payments:
+Now that you know the basics, consider the following benefits and drawbacks of additional principal payments:

 Pros

-• Shorten your loan term: Paying down your balance can shorten your loan term and pay off your mortgage early.
+- Shorten your loan term: Paying down your balance shortens your loan term and pays off your mortgage early.

-• Promising financial future: Paying off your mortgage earlier allows you to use that money elsewhere (after it's completely paid off).
+- Supports your financial goals: Paying off your mortgage earlier allows you to use that money for other financial goals.

 Cons